-The triad is parent to the idea of Trinity.
-It is met with in the most distant countries, and is traced to Phœnicia, Egypt on the west, and Japan on the east, of our hemisphere, and to India.
-Constituting, as the triad and yoni did, the ever dominant thought, and actuated by the narrow realm of an absorbing selfpersonality, they formed the basis and spirit of religious observance.
+THE triad is parent to the idea of Trinity.
+It is met with in the most distant countries, and is traced to Phœnicia, Egypt, on the west, and Japan on the east, of our hemisphere, and to India.
+Constituting, as the triad and yoni did, the ever-dominant thought, and actuated by the narrow realm of an absorbing self-personality, they formed the basis and spirit of religious observance.
 They were referred to openly and broadly, or more generally and in later times by a mark, a metaphor, a motion, or a sign.
 For that sign the letter T became typical, and still later the figure of the cross became that sign.
-"It is most remarkable," says Payne Knight, that "the letter \mathbf{T} and the cross, symbols of symbols are made to represent the male procreative powers, which are emblems of generation and regeneration."
+"It is most remarkable," says Payne Knight, that " the letter T and the cross, symbols of symbols, are made to represent the male procreative powers, which are emblems of generation and regeneration."

-Reverse the position of the triple deities Asher, Anu, Hea, and we have the figure of the ancient "tau" T of the Christians, Greeks, and ancient Hebrews-not of the modern Hebrews.
+Reverse the position of the triple deities Asher, Anu, Hea and we have the figure of the ancient "tau" \uparrow of the Christians, Greeks, and ancient Hebrews-not of the modern Hebrews.
 It is one of the oldest conventional forms of the cross.
 It is also met with in Gallic, Oscan, Arcadian, Etruscan, original Egyptian, Phœnician, Ethiopic and Pelasgian.
-The Ethiopic form of the "tau" is this T the exact prototype and image of the cross; or, rather, to state the fact in order of merit and position in time, the cross is made in the exact image of the Ethiopic "tau."
+The Ethiopic form of the "tau" is this \uparrow the exact prototype and image of the cross; or, rather, to state the fact in order of merit and position in time, the cross is made in the exact image of the Ethiopic "tau."
 The fig-leaf, having three lobes to it, became a symbol of the triad.
 As the male genital organs were held in early times to exemplify the actual male creative power, various natural objects were seized upon to express the theistic idea, and at the same time point to those parts of the human form.
-Hence, a similitude was recognised in a pillar, a heap of stones, a tree between two rocks, a club between two pine cones, a trident, a thyrsus tied round with two ribbons with the two ends pendant, a thumb and two fingers, the caduceus.
-Again, the conspicuous part of the sacred triad Asher is symbolised by a single stone placed upright-as in Gilgal -the stump of a tree, a block, a tower, spire, minaret pole, pine, poplar, or palm tree.
+Hence, a similitude was recognized in a pillar, a heap of stones, a tree between two rocks, a club between two pine cones, a trident, a thyrsus tied round with two ribbons with the two ends pendant, a thumb and two fingers, the caduceus.
+Again, the conspicuous part of the sacred triad Asher is symbolized by a single stone placed upright-as in Gilgal in "Vocabulary," Fig. 2-the stump of a tree, a block, a tower, spire, minaret, pole, pine, poplar, or palm tree.
 While eggs, apples, or citrons, plums, grapes, and the like, represented the remaining two portions; altogether called phallic emblems.
+Fig. 3 portrays a triad found on a medal of Apollo.
+The triple points at the summit are in multiple of the Trinity, as they Fig. a. but repeat the same idea the structure would express without them.
 Baal-Shalisha is a name which seems designed to perpetuate the triad, since it signifies "my Lord the Trinity," or "my God is three."

-We must not omit to mention other phallic emblems,

-such as the bull, the ram, the goat, the serpent, the torch fire, a knobbed stick, the crozier: and still further personified, as Bacchus, Priapus, Dionysius, Hercules, Hermes, Mahadeva, Siva, Osiris, Jupiter, Molech, Baal, Asher, and others.
+We must not omit to mention other phallic emblems, such as the bull, the ram, the goat, the serpent, the torch, fire, a knobbed stick, the crozier : and still further personified, as Bacchus, Priapus, Dionysius, Hercules, Hermes, Mahadeva, Siva, Osiris, Jupiter, Molech, Baal, Asher, and others.